December 18, 2012 | Melissa Neeley

 Children like to be part of the decision-making process.
 Weekly family meetings can allow even young children to help plan meals, determine who will do what chores, what activities the family will engage in, and the establishment of family rules and consequences.
 Talking to children about the family's finances in an age appropriate way can allow them to take a more invested role in caring for their belongings.
-The Family Meetings website is a wonderful resource for this.

 4. Open those scrapbooks or photo albums

 If you already have family albums, take time to review them.
 Bonding over shared memories and experiences can be a great stress reliever and allows each member of the family to see how much they have grown over the years.
 For younger or adopted children, reviewing family albums can give them a stronger sense of belonging to extended family members.
 Remember to add to your albums or scrapbooks, If you don't have pictures, have everyone journal about their experience and add those pages to your memories.

 Find opportunities in your neighborhood or city and volunteer as a family.
 Clean up a stretch of beach or highway, help build a home, serve a meal at a homeless shelter, plant trees—there are no shortages of ways you can help.
 Volunteering connects your family with the community you live in, promotes a sense of accomplishment and pride, and helps teach children life skills and critical thinking.
 The following websites are a great starting point for finding a volunteer opportunity for your family:

 These simple activities can help address all six areas of wellness for your family.
 Remember to have fun—your family is worth it!

 Our Favorite Resources for Family Wellness